 Soleé: I have loved jewelry my whole life and had always felt limited by beading and other jewelry making processes.
 Silversmithing was this far fetched skill that I never thought I could learn.
 After I graduated from college I reached a point where I felt like it was now or never and I went to Mexico on a whim.
 Becoming a silversmith means so much more to me than just being able to work with silver.
 It's a skill that I sought after and learned and it's a part of my identity now.
 Working with silver is a form of therapy and has taught me problem solving skills as well as built my confidence in myself.

-Damaged: What natural forms, patterns and traditional culture is this new collection inspired by?
+Damaged: What is this new collection inspired by?

 Soleé: This collection was inspired by the idea of the unknown and space.
 I had an image of this alien woman in mind and she spoke to me about what she needed.
 If she just landed on a new planet what would she need to feel confident and beautiful.
 I was drawn to circles a lot and repeat open spaces.
 I love this collection because they are comfortable pieces that can be worn everyday but they also pack a punch and carry a lot of energy.

-Damaged: How was the collaborative process like working with photographer Asher Moss for this new look-book and how did you meet?
+Damaged: How was with photographer Asher Moss for this new look-book and how did you meet?